zhiburt/scc/README.md

 Nowadays it works only with integer types.
 Without support of global variables (it might be managed in the nearest).
 The assembly code is kind of freaky in the look :)

+There are a lot of things that should be done by the book to get it in healthy shape.
+The most important ones is presented in the issues tab.

 > This project takes it's origin from education aims.